 - sorting the cups from smallest to largest and largest to smallest

-The bath is the perfect time for a sing-a-long, and I’ve yet to meet a toddler that doesn’t love to sing.
-Our bath time favorites are “If you’re Happy and You Know It” (splash your hands, kick your legs) and 5 little ducks (use rubber ducks and take one away each time – singing and math!).
+The bath is the perfect time for a sing-a-long, and I've yet to meet a toddler that doesn't love to sing.
+Our bath time favorites are "If you're Happy and You Know It" (splash your hands, kick your legs) and 5 little ducks (use rubber ducks and take one away each time - singing and math!).
 If you need some song ideas check out our favorite action nursery rhymes - these can easily be sung in the bath too!

 Kids love puppets and if you buy the wash cloth variety you can use them in the bath too.
 Trust me, this one will be extremely popular!
 For the younger toddlers, they will enjoy watching and listening to you use the puppets, and as they get older they will begin engaging in pretend play with the puppets and make up stories of their own.
 Another fun activity that is excellent for language development.